ProtocolNebula/arch-linux-installation/postinstall/java_and_netbeans.md

 * Netbeans Use System Desktop
 * LineLocator
 * Copy and Paste History
-* Show breadcrum at the top
+* Show breadcrumbs at the top
 * Show path in titlebar
 * Markdown Support
 * QuickOpener